Adapted from the CDC’s Website

 If I become sick, when should I seek medical attention?

 If you are sick and symptoms are not considered emergency warning signs, it is important to stay home.
-Seek medical attention immediately if you develop emergency warning signs for COVID-19.
-Emergency warning signs include (but are not limited to): trouble breathing; persistent pain or pressure in the chest; new confusion or inability to arouse; bluish lips or face.
+If you you feel more comfortable speaking to a doctor, whether in person or on the phone, be sure to communicate with them that you think you may have COVID.
+Seek medical attention immediately if you you have trouble breathing, persistent pain or pressure in the chest, new confusion, bluish lips or face.

 How long does it take to recover from COVID-19?